-This year at The University of Texas we are offering an exciting opportunity for educators in middle school and high school.
-We invite you to join us for a day workshop exploring conflict and discovering effective resolution at all levels, from the personal to the international.
+We invite educators to join us for a day workshop exploring conflict and discovering effective resolution, from the personal to the international.
 We will focus on dealing with teenagers, managing classrooms, leading discussions, and dealing with colleagues.
 You will get a crash course in the latest thinking about ethical and creative problem-solving strategies, conflict analysis methods, negotiation skills, discussion skills, and much more, with an emphasis on active learning.
 You’ll apply what you learn to mediating international negotiations and to running a meeting at school, so you can connect what you learn.

 You will participate in some activities with teens attending the UT Global Ethics and Conflict Resolution Summer Symposium and spend most of your time learning new ideas to adapt to your particular teaching setting.
 Lunch is included.